 The control panel (located on the front of the chassis) must be connected to the JF1 connector on the serverboard to provide you with system status indications.
 A ribbon cable has bundled these wires together to simplify the connection.
 Connect the cable from JF1 on the serverboard to the Control Panel PCB (printed circuit board).
 Make sure the red wire plugs into pin 1 on both connectors.
-Pull all excess cabling out of the airfl ow path.
+Pull all excess cabling out of the airflow path.
 The LEDs inform you of system status.
 See Chapter 3 for details on the LEDs and the control panel buttons.
-Details on JF1 can be found in Chapter 5.